 Volunteer or pro-bono work may only qualify as CPD learning if it meets the criteria of a learning activity.
 The member must assess the hours spent and determine if there was relevant learning activities relating to their professional roles and responsibilities.
 Certain volunteer hours, such as coaching a hockey team would not be considered eligible learning activity.

-When considering volunteer or pro-bono work as a verifiable or unverifiable CPD learning activity, it is important to ask yourself the following questions:
+When considering volunteer or pro-bono work as a CPD learning activity, it is important to ask yourself the following questions:

 - Did you learn something while doing this activity?